jeffbuenting/IIS/README.md

 # IIS
 ##IIS powershell module

-Powershell cmdlets that to help with IIS.
+Powershell cmdlets that to help with IIS, links to helpful webpages, and notes to help remind myself an others.

-* **Get-WebAppPool**  ----- Retrieves an object the WebAppPools on the IIS Server
+Retrieve a list of Application Pools
+          Get-ChildItem IIS:\AppPools

 ### Installation